eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/listener.rst

 	|                       |                           |                       | on_sample_lost                | sample_lost                | SampleLostStatus               |
 	+-----------------------+---------------------------+-----------------------+-------------------------------+----------------------------+--------------------------------+

-A Listener is implemented as a virtual base class which defines a number of functions which correspond to status transitions in the underlying entity.
+A Listener is implemented as a virtual base class that defines a number of functions that correspond to status transitions in the underlying entity.
-For instance, the DataReaderListener will have an unimplemented virtual on_data_available function, which will be called each time data is inserted into the associated DataReader's history.
+For example, the DataReaderListener has an unimplemented virtual on_data_available function, which will be called each time data is inserted into the associated DataReader's history.
-DDS entities can be passed a listener during creation together with a StatusMask describing which status changes to pass to the listener.
+DDS entities can be passed to a listener during creation, together with a StatusMask that describes which status changes to pass to the listener.

-To make use of the listener functionality, the user needs to create a class deriving from the type of listener necessary and implement the virtual functions.
+To make use of the listener functionality, create a class deriving from the type of listener necessary and implement the virtual functions.
-To simplify the use of listeners, there are also NoOp listeners, which implement all virtual functions with empty contents, allowing the user to just implement the functions they are interested in.
+To simplify the use of listeners, there are also NoOp listeners that implements all virtual functions with empty contents, which enables you to implement the functions you are interested in.

 .. code:: C++